Turkmenistan entry requirements for Uganda passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Ugandan passport holders.
-You must obtain a visa before travel, which requires a Letter of Invitation (LOI) arranged by a sponsor in Turkmenistan.
+No. Turkmenistan does not offer visa-on-arrival for Ugandan passport holders.
+You must obtain a visa before you travel, through a Turkmen embassy or consulate.

 Official sources